 The Pre-Collegiate Summer Bridge Program gives students a head start on their first year of college at CU Denver.
 It includes three college courses with tuition paid by the program.

 The program is offered to a very specific group of students and is held during the summer between their senior year in high school and their first fall semester at CU Denver.
-Summer Bridge students must be high-achieving, first-generation college students, meaning that neither of their natural nor adoptive parents completed a four-year college degree.
+Summer Bridge students must be high-achieving, first-generation college students, meaning that neither of their biological nor adoptive parents completed a four-year college degree.
 They must be admitted to CU Denver, be planning to attend CU Denver in the fall, and have completed a Pre-Collegiate program at any of the University of Colorado campuses during middle school and/or high school.

 Summer Bridge is a partnership between the Center for Pre-Collegiate and Academic Outreach Programs, the Center for Identity & Inclusion, the Communication Department, and First-Year Experiences.